pcrxn/AlignCov/README.md

 # AlignCov

-AlignCov is a bioinformatics tool which can be used to obtain a) alignment summary statistics and b) read depths from sorted BAM files in tidy tab-separated tables.
+AlignCov is a Python package which can be used to obtain a) alignment summary statistics and b) read depths from sorted BAM files in tidy tab-separated tables.

 ## Introduction